Image of the State of Ohio flag An official State of Ohio government website.

 • Preparing clear, accurate reports and documentation

-• Working collaboratively with partner agencies and the community
+• Working with partner agencies and the community

-• Decisions are made in real time and must be defensible and professional
+• Real-time decisions that must be defensible and professional

-Expectation: Professional conduct, clear communication, and consistent performance.
+Expectation: Professional conduct, clear communication, and consistent performance — every shift.

 • Paid time off